avimanyu786/cellmodeller-docker/README.md

 # CellModeller Docker Container
 [![Docker Hub](https://img.shields.io/docker/v/avimanyu786/cellmodeller/4.3.1?label=Docker%20Hub)](https://hub.docker.com/r/avimanyu786/cellmodeller)

 [CellModeller](https://haselofflab.github.io/CellModeller) is a multicellular modelling framework created by Tim Rudge, PJ Steiner, and Jim Haseloff, University of Cambridge.
-This docker hub image an attempt to simplify the process of deploying the graphical user interface of CellModeller with a very few steps.
+This docker hub image is an attempt to simplify the process of deploying the graphical user interface of CellModeller with a very few steps.
 The image has been built by extensively modifying the nvidia/opengl ubuntu 18.04 docker hub image with several other essential packages.
 Currently this works only with NVIDIA GPUs but AMD GPU support is also a work in progress.

 ## 1. Prerequisites